LISA and the LISA Science Team: LISA Science

 \subsection{SO1: Study the formation and evolution of compact binary stars and the structure of the Milky Way Galaxy}

-This mostly refers to double white dwarfs (DWDs), of which about $10^4$ will be individually detectable by LISA; in turn, several hundred of these are expected to have electromagnetic (EM) counterparts enabling multi-messenger studies~\cite{Breivik:2017jip}.
-Ten's of EM signals have already been identified as DWDs detectable by LISA, the so-called verification binaries~\cite{Kupfer:2023nqx}, which will assist in the scientific verification of the LISA data.
-It is expected that many more $(\sim10^7)$ DWDs will also emit in the LISA range building a stochastic Galactic foreground.
-Binaries consisting of either or both neutron stars (NSs) and black holes (BHs) should also be detectable from within our galaxy, however at much lower numbers (tens to hundreds).
+This mostly refers to double white dwarfs (DWDs), of which about $10^4$ will be individually detectable by LISA, seen as the navy cloud of dots in Fig.~\ref{fig:sensitivity}; in turn, several hundred of these are expected to have electromagnetic (EM) counterparts enabling multi-messenger studies~\cite{Breivik:2017jip}.
+Tens of EM signals have already been identified as DWDs detectable by LISA, the so-called verification binaries~\cite{Kupfer:2023nqx}, which will assist in the scientific verification of the LISA data (red dots in Fig.~\ref{fig:sensitivity}).
+Many more $(\sim10^7)$ DWDs are expected to also emit in the LISA range building a stochastic Galactic foreground~\cite{Boileau:2021sni}.
+Binaries consisting of either or both neutron stars (NSs) and black holes (BHs) should also be detectable from within our Galaxy, however, they will likely be hard to identify in the LISA data and will occur at much lower numbers (tens to hundreds).

-In modelling, one only considers the inspiral as these binaries are at large separations and will not merge in the LISA band; thus the post-Newtonian (PN) approximation~\cite{Blanchet:2013haa} is employed.
-In fact, due to weak GW emission at this stage, most signals are expected to be quasi-monochromatic (small frequency drift).
+In modelling, one only considers the inspiral as these binaries are at large separations and will not merge in the LISA band; thus, the post-Newtonian (PN) approximation~\cite{Blanchet:2013haa} is used (Fig.~\ref{fig:parameterSpace}).
+In fact, due to weak GW emission at this stage, most signals are expected to be quasi-monochromatic, with limited frequency evolution during the mission.
 A mass-transfer phase can occur in LISA-band DWDs , which determines the binary's fate: either a merger or stable mass transfer that counteracts GW radiation and widens the binary.
 Tidal effects are also important ; their interplay with both mass transfer and GW emission is poorly understood and can affect the binary's final state~\cite{Marsh:2003rd}.
 For systems with NSs/BHs, close binaries inform us of their initial kick velocity from the individual NS/BH formation during supernova (already seen by EM observations for NSs); high kick velocities will tend to disrupt binaries and this will be observed in their distribution~\cite{Giacobbo:2018etu}.
-Indeed, the sheer number of expected detections will not only allow us to make statistical reasoning on all the above but also enables us to map out the Milky Way mass distribution as well as inform merger rates.
+Indeed, the sheer number of expected detections will not only allow us to make statistical reasoning on all the above but also enables us to map out the Milky Way mass distribution and inform merger rates.